 SAMHSA's Performance Accountability and Reporting System (SPARS) is the online reporting system that stores all SOR GPRA Survey data.
 When applicable, you will receive your own SPARS Center for Substance Abuse Treatment (CSAT) user login for the SOR III Grant.
-Within SPARS, you will primarily utilize the CSAT Data Entry and Reports part of the portal.
-There are additional resources and trainings available through SPARS as outlined in future sections of this handbook.
+Within SPARS, you will primarily utilize the CSAT

+Data Entry and Reports part of the portal.
+There are additional resources for navigating SPARS in the Systems Manuel.